 This short break trip into the Flinders Ranges was written by Quorn locals and we hope you enjoy your visit to our lovely historic town of Quorn.
 With plenty to explore in our area, you just need to know where to look.
 We have provided this for visitors who would like a few days to escape and explore the historic town of Quorn.

 The Flinders Ranges Visitor Information Centre is open during the day.
 To book your railway workshop tour (subject to guide availability) contact firstname.lastname@example.org .
-Remember to pack some closed in shoes as when you tour the workshop you will need to be wearing them.
+Remember to pack some closed-in shoes as in the workshop you will need to be wearing them.

 Friday:– Suggest you leave Adelaide around lunch time and enjoy a leisurely drive up through the Clare Valley, and on through the historic and picturesque small towns of Laura, Melrose and Wilmington.

 Alternatively you can take the more direct and faster route along Highway 1.
 Bearing in mind if you take Highway 1 you may want to allow a few minutes to take a left turn and stop to stretch your legs at Port Germein.
 It is a nice photo opportunity.
-I like stopping there if we have some spare time en route.
+I like stopping there if we have time en route.

 Arrive into Quorn during the late afternoon, check-in and get settled in your accommodation at the Savings Bank of South Australia – Old Quorn Branch.

-The IGA supermarket is open every day, for their opening hours check their website.
+The IGA supermarket is open every day, for opening hours check their website.

 On Friday night for dinner we would recommend making a booking at one of the town’s pubs and enjoy a local Flinders Gin (distillery in Quorn) or a regional wine to accompany a traditional country style meal.
 Alternatively you could also stay “at home” and order a pizza from the pub.

 >> The Transcontinental Hotel, 15 Railway Terrace, Quorn.
 Phone (08) 8646 6076

 >> The Austral Inn Hotel, 16 Railway Terrace, Quorn.
 Phone (08) 86 486 017

-Make sure you leave some room to enjoy an Award Winning Copley Bakery Quandong Pie, as you may want an excuse to visit again over the weekend, remembering you can always walk it off later!
+Make sure you leave some room to enjoy an Award Winning Copley Bakery Quandong Pie, as you may want an excuse to visit again over the weekend, and you can always walk it off later!